Tauranga-moana (maori)

 McLAREN FALLS PARK

-Highway 29, Western Kaimai Ranges, Tauranga [18 objects] - A National Tour course.
+Highway 29, Western Kaimai Ranges, Tauranga [18 baskets] - A National Tour course.

 Rolling in the hills - Halfway through the course at the high point, take a moment to take in the view and reflect on why you are so lucky to be playing this great game at this great park..

-This course can be punishing, especially now they've cleared scrub from the hills and there's nothing there to stop a roller.
-It's not uncommon for a shot that hit the ground 3 meters from the pin to end up over 100 meters down a gully!
+This course can be punishing with occasional gusty winds, steep hills and nothing there to stop a roller.
+It's not uncommon for a shot that hit the ground 3 metres from the basket to end up over 100 metres down a gully!
+There are also challenging tunnel shots, over the tops of trees shots, a few water hazards, fantastic elevation changes, both up and down, and ridge shots that may favour the brave.

-Play this course 4 times over a weekend and you'll be pleased to get home for a rest.
+Play this course and you'll be pleased to get home for a well deserved rest.

 Where is McLaren Falls Disc Golf Park?